Optometry Frequently Asked Questions

 By taking advantage of Deakin's trimester system (three trimesters of study each year), Deakin Optometry students are able to fast-track entry into this exciting profession by gaining a professional optometry qualification in just under three and a half years of full-time study.

-The Bachelor of Vision Science, Master of Optometry requires the completion of 40 credit points of study, comprising 24 units relating to the Bachelor of Vision Science and 16 units relating to the Master of Optometry.
+The Bachelor of Vision Sciences, Master of Optometry requires the completion of 40 credit points of study, comprising 24 units relating to the Bachelor of Vision Sciences and 16 units relating to the Master of Optometry.
 This on campus course is only available to students on a full-time basis.

 How many students are selected for the course?

-In 2013, 80 Commonwealth Supported Places (CSP) were offered for entry into the Bachelor of Vision Science and Master of Optometry.
-It is anticipated that a similar number of places will be available in 2014.
+In 2014, 90 Commonwealth Supported Places (CSP) were offered for entry into the Bachelor of Vision Sciences and Master of Optometry.
+It is anticipated that a similar number of places will be available in 2015.

 Are there any Fee-Paying Places available?